ocaml/ocaml.org/data/tutorials/platform/bp_03_run_executables_and_tests.md

   Alcotest.run "Dummy" [ "Greeting", suite ]
 ```

-If we run `dune build @runtest` again, the test should be successful and output the following:
+If we run `dune test` again, the test should be successful and output the following:

 ```